kyma-project/test-infra/prow/README.md

   └── plugins.yaml          # The file with Prow plugins configuration
   └── create-secrets-for-workload-cluster.sh  # The script which creates a Secret in the Prow cluster, used to access the workload cluster
-  └── set-up-workload-cluster.sh  # The script which prepares the workload cluster to be used by the Prow cluster
+  └── set-up-workload-cluster.sh  # The script which prepares the workload cluster to be used by the Prow cluster └── static-files          # Files that will be uploaded to the nginx web server.
+To configure how traffic is routed to these files, update the prow ingress paths and the web server configuration ConfigMap.
 ```

 ## Installation